dailymotion/vast-client-js/docs/api/vast-client.md

 Returns a `Promise` which either resolves with the fully parsed [`VASTResponse`](../../src/vast_response.js) or rejects with an `Error`.

+By default the fully parsed `VASTResponse` contains all the Ads contained in the `VAST` resource.
+It's possible to get only the first Ad or AdPod and then get the remaining ones on demand by passing `resolveAll: false` in the `options` parameter.

 #### Parameters
  * **`url: String`** - The url to use to fecth the VAST document
  * **`options: Object`** - An optional Object to configure the request: